Randolph Scott

+At 6 ft 2 in, lanky and muscular, Scott displayed a Southern drawl that offset his limitations.

 During the early 1950s, Scott was a consistent box-office draw.
-In the annual Motion Picture Herald Top Ten Polls, he ranked 10th in 1950, seventh in 1951, and 10th in both 1952 and 1953.
-Scott also appeared in Quigley's Top Ten Money Makers Poll from 1950 to 1953.
+In the annual Motion Picture Herald Top Ten Polls, his name appeared on the list for four consecutive years, from 1950 to 1953.
+Scott also appeared in Quigley's Top Ten Money Makers Poll, from 1950 to 1953.

-Scott’s face was also the model for the pirate in the Las Vegas Raiders logo since 1960 when the Raiders were originally located in Oakland, California.

 Early years

-Scott was born in Orange County, Virginia and reared in Charlotte, North Carolina, the second of six children born to parents of Scottish descent.
+Scott was born January 23, 1898, in Orange County, Virginia, and reared in Charlotte, North Carolina, the second of six children born to parents of Scottish descent.
 His father was George Grant Scott, born in Franklin, Virginia, the first person licensed as a certified public accountant (CPA) in North Carolina.
 His mother was Lucille Crane Scott, born in Luray, Virginia, a member of a wealthy North Carolina family.
-The Scott children in order of birth were: Margaret, Randolph, Katherine, Virginia, Joseph and Barbara, most born in North Carolina.

-Because of his family's financial status, Randolph was able to attend private schools such as Woodberry Forest School.
+Because of his family's financial status, Randolph was able to attend private schools, such as Woodberry Forest School.
 From an early age, Scott developed and displayed his athleticism, excelling in football, baseball, horse racing, and swimming.

 World War I

 In April 1917, the United States entered World War I. In July, Scott joined a unit of the North Carolina National Guard.
 He was trained as an artillery observer and earned promotion to corporal in October 1917 and sergeant in February 1918.
-In May 1918, Scott entered active duty at Fort Monroe, Virginia as a member of the 2nd Trench Mortar Battalion.
+In May 1918, Scott entered active duty at Fort Monroe, Virginia, as a member of the 2nd Trench Mortar Battalion.
 The battalion arrived in France in June 1918, and took part in combat with the U.S. IV Corps in the Toul sector and Thiaucourt zone.
-After the Armistice of November 11, 1918 ended the war, the 2nd TM Battalion took part in the post-war occupation of Germany as part of U.S. VI Corps.
+After the Armistice of November 11, 1918, ended the war, the 2nd TM Battalion took part in the post-war occupation of Germany as part of U.S. VI Corps.

 Following the armistice, Scott enrolled in the artillery Officer Candidate School, which was located in Saumur.
 He received his commission as a second lieutenant of Field Artillery in May 1919 and departed for the United States soon afterwards.
 He arrived in New York City on June 6 and reported to Camp Mills, where he received his honorable discharge on June 13.
 Scott made use of his wartime experience in his acting career, including his training in horsemanship and the use of firearms.